-If the student contests the violation, the Academic Integrity Committee (AIC) shall schedule a formal hearing.
+If the student contests the violation, the Academic Integrity Committee (AIC) shall schedule a formal hearing to review the case.
 The AIC will evaluate the violation and the evidence, interview all parties, and then deliberate to determine whether there is sufficient evidence to conclude that student has in fact violated CUNY and City Tech Academic Integrity Policy.
 By majority vote, members of the AIC will either uphold or overturn the violation and, by extension, any sanction attached to it.
 After the AIC has issued a ruling, the matter is final within the College.

 Note: Whether or not the student contests the AI violation, and regardless of the outcome of an AIC hearing, no indication of a single (first) academic integrity violation appears on the student's permanent record or transcripts.
-However, if the student accrues further academic integrity violations while attending City Tech or any other CUNY college, they may be subject to more serious disciplinary action by the college according the City Tech and CUNY policy.
-Moreover, if the violation is particularly egregious (e.g. repeat offenses, or student steals an exam out of a professor's bag), the AIO may forward the case to the Vice President of Student Affairs and Enrollment Management and the Faculty-Student Disciplinary Committee for possible disciplinary action (e.g. suspension).
+However, if the student accrues further academic integrity violations while attending City Tech or any other CUNY college, they may be subject to more serious disciplinary action by the college according to the City Tech and CUNY policy.
+Moreover, if the violation is particularly egregious (e.g. repeat offenses), the AIO may forward the case to the Vice President of Student Affairs and Enrollment Management and the Faculty-Student Disciplinary Committee for possible disciplinary action (e.g. suspension).